Original post: 2/4/2012

 Sometimes you simply need to defend your creative ideas.
 Other times, you just have to be willing to move on to the next idea.

 And if you happen to be in New Jersey and want to share your ideas with me…?
-I like spicy, crunchy tuna rolls.
+I like spicy, crunchy tuna rolls, and would love to hear your ideas over sushi.